autonomousvision/monosdf/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7,8 python -m torch.distributed.launch --nproc_per_node 8 --nnodes=1 --node_rank=0 training/exp_runner.py --conf confs/tnt_highres_grids_courtroom.conf
 ```

-Please note that the script for generating hihg-resolution cues only works for Tanks and Temples dataset.
+Please note that the script for generating high-resolution cues only works for the Tanks and Temples dataset.
 You need to adapt it if you want to apply to other dataset.

 # Acknowledgements
 This project is built upon [VolSDF](https://github.com/lioryariv/volsdf).
 We use pretrained [Omnidata](https://omnidata.vision) for monocular depth and normal extraction.
 Cuda implementation of Multi-Resolution hash encoding is based on [torch-ngp](https://github.com/ashawkey/torch-ngp).
 Evaluation scripts for DTU, Replica, and ScanNet are taken from [DTUeval-python](https://github.com/jzhangbs/DTUeval-python), [Nice-SLAM](https://github.com/cvg/nice-slam) and [manhattan-sdf](https://github.com/zju3dv/manhattan_sdf) respectively.
 We thank all the authors for their great work and repos.